OlivierLD/AstroComputer/README.md

 It is based on the Java implementation of the Celestial Almanac, and it exposes all the computed data through HTTP REST requests.

+### Jupyter Notebooks
+Jupyter Notebooks exist for pretty much all the languages having a REPL (Read Execute Print Loop).

+Look into the `notebooks` folder...

 ---